PALESTINE - ISRAEL

 The Palestinian elections in 2006 resulted in the election of Hamas.
 After years of suppression by Dahlan and Israel, this Islamist group managed to gain power in the tiny enclave.
-Despite Dahlan’s previous commitment not to have an internal fight, this dominance led to a civil war.
+Despite Dahlan’s previous commitment not to have an internal fight, this led to a civil war.
 He begin vowing to decimate Hamas, and concentrated his criticism on Fatah and its mismanagement: “Fatah has been broken, destroyed, and is thriving only on the blood of the martyrs and suffering of the prisoners as well as personal and individual initiatives.”
-He also underlined that the most required tool in the Palestinian politics was a “rod.”
+He also underlined that the most required tool in Palestinian politics was a “rod.”

 Not long after these statements, the attacks targeted top Hamas officials.
 While Dahlan was holding rallies in Gaza, the US and Israel were planning a coup attempt to overthrow Hamas and hand Gaza’s administration to Dahlan.
-The Vanity Fair report read: “Vanity Fair has obtained confidential documents, since corroborated by sources in the U.S. and Palestine, which lay bare a covert initiative, approved by Bush and implemented by Secretary of State Condoleezza Rice and Deputy National Security Adviser Elliott Abrams, to provoke a Palestinian civil war.
+Vanity Fair reported that “Vanity Fair has obtained confidential documents, since corroborated by sources in the US and Palestine, which lay bare a covert initiative, approved by Bush and implemented by Secretary of State Condoleezza Rice and Deputy National Security Adviser Elliott Abrams, to provoke a Palestinian civil war.
 The plan was for forces led by Dahlan, and armed with new weapons supplied at America’s behest, to give Fatah the muscle it needed to remove the democratically elected Hamas-led government from power.”

 End of dictatorship